 Except the countries occupied by the Egyptians, those venerable fathers of learning, and the Carthaginians, who were once the rivals of the powerful empire of Rome, this extensive tract has always been sunk in gross barbarism, and degrading superstition.

-The names of the principal African nations, and their
+The principal African nations, and their capital cities, are:-

-capital cities, are:

 Countries.
 Capitals.
 Countries.
-Capitals.

-Morocco, Morrocco, Fez Zaara Tegessa
+Morocco, Fez Zaara

-Algiers Algiers Negroland Madinga
+Algiers Negroland

-Tunis Guinea Benin
+Tunis Guinea

-Tripoli Tripcli Nubia Dangola
+Tripoli Tripoli Nubia Dangola

-Egypt A PROPERTY OF THE PARTY OF THE Abyssinia Gondar
+Egypt Cairo Abyssinia

-Biledulgerid Abex
+Biledulgerid Dara Abex

 AMERICA.